-Under all four alternatives, project construction activities would occur adjacent to the legal parcel that contains Villa Mira Monte but would remain a minimum of 245 feet from the historic residence.
+Under all four alternatives, project construction activities would occur a minimum of 245 feet from the northeastern boundary of the legal parcel that contains Villa Mira Monte.
 The construction activities in the vicinity of this resource were thoroughly described in Impact CUL#4.
 The Victorian stick-style residence is eligible for the NRHP and CRHR, with character-defining features that include the window arrangement and style, varying wood cladding, and door style and placement.
-While character-defining features are limited to the historic residence, the historic boundary is the legal parcel that contains Villa Mira Monte.
+The historic boundary is limited to the footprint of the building.

-Under all four alternatives, construction activities would occur over 200 feet away from the character-defining features of Villa Mira Monte.
-At this distance, ground-borne vibrations resulting from construction activities would not exceed the levels at which they would have the potential to cause damage to wood-framed residences such as Villa Mira Monte.
-Thus, there would be no increased vibration that could cause substantial adverse change to this resource such that it would no longer qualify for the NRHP/CRHR.
+Under all four alternatives, there would be no construction activities within 50 feet of the Villa Mira Monte; thus, there would be no increased vibration that could cause substantial adverse change to this resource such that it would no longer qualify for the NRHP/CRHR.
 There would be no impact under CEQA for Alternatives 1 through 4.
 Therefore, CEQA does not require mitigation.

-No increase in vibration would occur as a result of the project because the HSR alignment would be more than 50 feet northeast of the character-defining features of Villa Mira Monte.
+No increase in vibration would occur as a result of the project because the HSR alignment would be more than 50 feet northeast of Villa Mira Monte.
 There would be no effect under Section 106 for Alternatives 1, 2, 3, and 4.